ra559/cis106/_labs/lab6.md

 3. List all the files that start with letter `l`, have one character after letter `l`, and the letters `st`.
 The the rest of the file name is irrelevant.
 4. List all the files that have an `_` and two characters before the file extension.

+**Take a screenshot of your terminal showing all the commands that you used to complete this question.**

 <hr>

 ## Question 3 | Using the [] Wildcard